Dustin Berger

 Overview

 Dustin helps his clients find practical ways to navigate their global data security and privacy obligations, respond to security incidents, and manage the data-related aspects of relationships with vendors and customers.
-Dustin also helps clients to assess and mitigate deal-related data risks.
+Dustin also helps clients to understand and mitigate deal-related data and technology risks.

-Dustin often counsels clients on compliance with the EU and UK General Data Protection Regulations (“GDPR”), Canadian privacy law, HIPAA, FTCA, GLBA, FERPA, FCRA, COPPA, CAN-SPAM, TCPA, and U.S. state privacy laws.
+Dustin often counsels clients on compliance with the EU and UK General Data Protection Regulations (“GDPR”), Canadian privacy law, federal sectoral privacy laws (including HIPAA, FTCA, GLBA, FERPA, FCRA, COPPA, CAN-SPAM, and TCPA) , and U.S. state privacy laws.
+Dustin also frequently aids clients in their efforts to leverage emerging artificial intelligence technologies in a way that protects their operations from unnecessary risks.

 Dustin’s expertise in data privacy and security is widely recognized.
 He is recognized as a Certified Information Systems Security Professional (CISSP) through ISC2.
 He is also recognized by the International Association of Privacy Professionals as a Fellow of Information Privacy, a Certified Information Privacy Professional for the United States, Europe, and Canada (CIPP/US, CIPP/E, and CIPP/C), a Certified Information Privacy Manager (CIPM), and a Certified Information Privacy Technologist (CIPT).
 He also holds the Security+ designation from CompTIA.